 • The School of Life Sciences was the top-rated university biology department in the UK in the 2014 national Research Excellence Framework.

 • The School of Life Sciences has over 900 research and support staff from 59 countries and external funding in excess of £40 million per year

 Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine

 • The School of Life Sciences has outstanding laboratory and technological infrastructure.

-Dundee, set on the east coast of Scotland, lies in an area of outstanding natural beauty, including large sandy beaches and challenging hills.
-It has a high-standard, but relatively low-cost, of living.
+• Dundee is a vibrant city set on the east coast of Scotland and lies in an area of outstanding natural beauty, including large sandy beaches and challenging hills.
+It has a high-standard, but relatively low-cost of living.

 Applications should include a full CV and list of publications, the names and contact details of 3 academic referees, and a brief summary of future research plans.

 The diversity of our staff and students helps to make the University of Dundee a UK university of choice for undergraduate, postgraduate and distance learning.
 Family friendly policies, staff networks for BME, Disabled and LGBT staff, membership of Athena SWAN, the ECU Race Equality Charter and Stonewall as well a full range of disability services, create an enjoyable and inclusive place to work.